 Listening with a very good set of headphones (Sennheiser), the finished product of what happened in the studio once the audio started, presented itself.
-The album itself has a nice crisp sound, where one can hear each member’s participations precisely as their performance(s) was meant to be heard.
-The entire ten-song recording has a nice flow, whereas the songs advance, and compliment each other.
+The album itself has a nice crisp sound, where one can hear each member’s participation precisely as their performance(s) was meant to be heard.
+The entire ten-song recording has a nice flow, whereas the songs advance, and complement each other.
 Playing the album from start to finish makes two-thirds of an hour fly by rather quickly.

 Out of the ten songs, there are tracks that sound very much like Fleetwood Mac.
 The third track entitled, In My World, is one of them.
 If forty years ago this would be a huge hit on the radio.
 One of those songs they would play every 15 minutes, throughout the whole day.
 Track seven is another one; Lay Down For Free.

 I got to mention the closing track; Carnival Begin.
 Clocks in as the longest composition on the album.
 Has a slow, mellow prog-rock vibe to it.
 Chill out with whatever adult libation you are into, and turn up the volume.
 Just what the doctor ordered.
 Additionally, and being wishful thinking, I’d love to see this song live in concert, along with ‘Too Far Gone’.
 Would be fun times!

 “Uncle G” rates … Lindsey Buckingham/Christine McVie (Self Titled 2017)

 Using a one to a five-star rating system, whereas one star means it belongs in the cut-out bin, to five stars which means you can safely spend your hard-earned cash on it, “Uncle G” rates Lindsey Buckingham/Christine McVie … insert a Mick Fleetwood drum roll … 5 stars!